Myrlie Evers-Williams: Life with Medgar

 When Medgar Evers became the Mississippi field secretary for the National Association for the Advancement of Colored People (NAACP) in 1954, Myrlie worked alongside him.
 Myrlie became his secretary and together they organized voter registration drives and civil rights demonstrations.
-She assisted him as he struggled to end the practice of racial segregation in schools and other public facilities and as he campaigned for voting rights many African Americans were denied this right in the South.
-For more than a decade, the Everses fought for voting rights, equal access to public accommodations, the desegregation of the University of Mississippi, and for equal rights in general for Mississippi's African American population.
+She assisted him as he struggled to end the practice of racial segregation in schools and other public facilities, and as he campaigned for the voting rights many African Americans were denied in the South.
+For more than a decade, the Everses fought for voting rights, equal access to public accommodations, the desegregation of the University of Mississippi, and for equal rights in general for Mississippi's African-American population.
 As prominent civil rights leaders in Mississippi, the Everses became high-profile targets for pro-segregationist violence and terrorism.
-In 1962, their home in Jackson, Mississippi, was firebombed in reaction to an organized boycott of downtown Jackson’s white merchants.
+In 1962, their home in Jackson, Mississippi, was firebombed in reaction to an organized boycott of downtown Jackson's white merchants.
 The family had been threatened, and Evers targeted by the Ku Klux Klan.
+Evers was murdered in 1963 at his home in Jackson, Mississippi, now the Medgar and Myrlie Evers Home National Monument, by Byron De La Beckwith, a member of the White Citizens' Council in Jackson.

 Later career

-In 1967, after Byron De La Beckwith's release in 1965, she moved with her children to Claremont, California, and emerged as a civil rights activist in her own right.
+In 1964, a year before Byron De La Beckwith's release, she moved with her children to Claremont, California, and emerged as a civil rights activist in her own right.
 She earned her Bachelor of Arts in sociology from Pomona College.
 She spoke on behalf of the NAACP and in 1967 she co-wrote For Us, the Living, which chronicled her late husband's life and work.
 She also made two unsuccessful bids for U.S. Congress.
 From 1968 to 1970, Evers was the director of planning at the center for Educational Opportunity for the Claremont Colleges.

-From 1973 to 1975, Evers was the vice-president for advertising and publicity at the New York-based advertising firm, Seligman and Lapz.
+From 1973 to 1975, Evers was the vice-president for advertising and publicity at the New-York-based advertising firm Seligman and Lapz.
 In 1975, she moved to Los Angeles to become the national director for community affairs for the Atlantic Richfield Company (ARCO).
 At ARCO she was responsible for developing and managing all the corporate programs.
 This included overseeing funding for community projects, outreach programs, public and private partnership programs and staff development.
-She helped secure money for many organizations such as the National Woman’s Educational Fund, and worked with a group that provided meals to the poor and homeless.
+She helped secure money for many organizations such as the National Woman's Educational Fund, and worked with a group that provided meals to the poor and homeless.